n1kdo/BandSelector/README.md

   the 15-pin accessory connector, and supply DC to the coaxial power jack.
 * Automatic TX Inhibit prevents TX into wrong/no antenna.
+* Automatic power-up of K3 and K4 radios using accessory connector pin.
+10 seconds after the Band Selector, it will power on the radio.
+This is useful since the Band Selector &quot;uses up&quot; the second output of the 15-pin Y-cable between the radio and amp.
 * Cheap cheap compared to existing commercial solutions.
   About $77 for each band selector, if you build one or two yourself.
   (Circuit boards come in threes from Oshpark.)